keikai/doc/dev-ref/Configuration.md

 title: 'Configuration'
 ---

 The library properties below allow you to configure spreadsheet's behaviors.
-There are other properties for underlying ZK framework, please refer to [ZK Configuration Reference](https://www.zkoss.org/wiki/ZK%20Configuration%20Reference/zk.xml/The%20Library%20Properties).
+There are other properties for underlying ZK framework, please refer to [ZK Configuration Reference](https://www.zkoss.org/wiki/ZK%20Configuration%20Reference/zk.xml).

 # Scope
+You can configure a property to apply at various scopes, please read [ZK Configuration Reference](https://www.zkoss.org/wiki/ZK%20Configuration%20Reference/zk.xml/The%20Library%20Properties).

 # Formula Cache